HireReady381/DevOps_Hands_On_Practice_L1/week-4/Day30.md

 You will learn to **automate all tasks in a Jenkins Pipeline** under real-world stages:

 - Create **Declarative Pipeline** with stages:
-- Infrastructure – Terraform EC2 with tag Project = "Pathnex-Training"
+- Infrastructure – Terraform EC2 with tag Project = "HireReady-Training"
 - App Deployment – Ansible user creation, SSH setup, Kubernetes deployment
 - Monitoring Checks – Shell menu to display:
 - IP